Are you an ESL student residing in America, the UK or Australia?

 There are several different categories of essays, each with its unique requirements:

-An argumentative essay consists of arguments for both sides of the issue being addressed.
-Similar to other essays, this involves the use of an introductory paragraph, body paragraphs with point-counterpoints clearly expressed, and the conclusion based upon a consideration of the evidence present in the body paragraphs.
+Similar to other essays, this involves the use of an introductory paragraph, body paragraphs and the conclusion.

-The topic you choose for an argumentative topic must be well-researched and the tone of the essay must be persuasive, so the reader understands and is persuaded to agree with your point of view.
+The topic you choose for an argumentative topic must be well-researched.
+The tone of the essay must be persuasive, so the reader understands and is persuaded to agree with your point of view.
 To convince the reader make use of supporting facts and evidence.

-Analytical essays are a variation of argumentative essays, but more explanatory in nature, with all points addressed clearly and in an easily understandable way with vocabulary in common usage.
+Analytical essays are a variation of argumentative essays, but more explanatory in nature, with all points addressed clearly and in an understandable way.

-The analysis subject usually involves topics drawn from the liberal arts (as opposed to data-driven scientific research) and can be performed on any work of art from movies, plays, literary works or historical events.
-The analysis should go far beyond a mere recitation or summary; facts are presented addressing the individual creative elements which create to the success of the subject as a whole.
+The subjects in these essays include topics from the liberal arts (as opposed to data-driven scientific research) and can be performed on any work of art like movies, plays, literary works or historical events.

-When writing an expository essay, the topic is examined in depth with the objective of increasing the reader's understanding of the topic subject matter.
-Everything discussed in an expository essay must be supported with researched and cited facts and proofs.
+When writing an expository essay, the topic is examined in depth with the aim of increasing the reader's understanding of the topic.
+Everything discussed in this type of essay must be supported with researched and credible facts and proofs.

-As you can see, writing an academic essay--particularly for ESL students who may not be perfectly fluent in English grammar, syntax, and diction--can be a challenge.
+As you can see, writing an academic essay, particularly for an ESL students, can be both difficult and time consuming.
+They may not be fluent in English grammar and lack the required writing skills.

 Subscribe to 5staressay's writing blog.
 Get email updates from our experts and stay up to date on all aspects of academic essay writing.